 The rise of microbial single-cell sequencing primarily relies on the technical breakthrough in single-cell isolation, whole-genome amplification, and high-throughput sequencing.
 With decades of genomics experience, we have established validated, high-throughput, and automated experimental and bioinformatic workflow for microbial single-cell sequencing.
 Based on our microbial single-cell sequencing, we can perform microbial single-cell sequencing at whole-genome scale or by targeting 16S/18S or customer-designated molecular markers.
 The qualified sequences generated by Illumina or PacBio SMRT sequencing platforms can be assembled de novo or guided by a reference genome, further for advanced bioinformatics analysis.

-Our microbial single-cell sequencing platform enables us to assess the genomic content of an environmental or clinical sample at the single-cell level, identify novel metabolic networks in microbial communities, study genomic variability within microbial populations, acknowledge the genomes from the rare biosphere, decipher the mode of the phage–host interaction, and capture physical cell–cell associations between microorganisms in the environment.
-Therefore, microbial single-cell sequencing has been widely used for scientific research, environmental protection, clinical and industrial applications.
+Our microbial single-cell sequencing platform enables us to assess the genomic content of an environmental sample at the single-cell level, identify novel metabolic networks in microbial communities, study genomic variability within microbial populations, acknowledge the genomes from the rare biosphere, decipher the mode of the phage–host interaction, and capture physical cell–cell associations between microorganisms in the environment.
+Therefore, microbial single-cell sequencing has been widely used for scientific research, environmental protection and industrial applications.

 Our bioinformatics analysis includes four parts: read quality control, library quality control, assembly, and downstream bioinformatics analysis.
 We can tailor this bioinformatics pipeline to meet your requirements.